 And as it is said, a picture is worth a thousand words...what then is worth a video?
-With much more videos to come in our new Historic Decorative Materials YouTube Channel, please enjoy the ambiance, authenticity and beauty of these unique aged grey French oak floors that is the Kings of France Collection.
+With much more videos to come in our new Historic Decorative Materials YouTube Channel, please enjoy the ambiance, authenticity and beauty of these unique aged French oak floors.

 Kings of France 18th Century French Oak Floors in Danish White Wash is a harmony in three whites, an authentic patina that whispers of centuries past and the perfect floor for breathtaking Belgian style interior homes.